Masrour-Aymane/IBM-Data-Science-Certification-Projects/README.md

 # IBM-Data-Science-Certification-Projects
-This repo contains answers to assignement in the IBM Data Science Certificat Professionnel
+This repo contains answers to assignements in the IBM Data Science Certificat Professionnel